devanflaherty/jekyll-salt/_drafts/_work/crossroads.md

 slug: crossroads
 subtitle: Simply Responding to Jesus
 project-type: Web Design & Development
-excerpt: Over the winter we had the privilege to redesign and develop a custom Wordpress site for Crossroads church.
-We re-evaluated what we had done for them the year previously with focus on accommodating a theme for their children campuses on a WPMultiSite.
+excerpt: 'Over the winter we had the privilege to redesign and develop a custom Wordpress site for Crossroads church & Pastor Daniel Fusco.
+We re-evaluated what we had done for them the year previously with the new challenge of accommodating a theme for their children campuses on a WP MultiSite. '
-  We also got to tackle Pastor Daniel Fusco's personal site.
 team:
 - name: Devan Flaherty
   position: Creative Lead